bretjohnson3/Othello/README.md

 Code for Othello AI.

 Most files are helper code and gameplay.
-AI and design implemented in :
+AI implemented in player.cpp